Queer: Early 20th-century queer identity

 Drag Ball in Webster Hall, c.
 1920s.
 Many queer-identifying men distanced themselves from the "flagrant" public image of gay men as effeminate "fairies".

 In the late 19th and early 20th centuries, queer, fairy, trade, and gay signified distinct social categories within the gay male subculture.
 In his book Gay New York, Chauncey noted that queer was used as a within-community identity term by men who were stereotypically masculine.
 Many queer-identified men at the time were, according to Chauncey, "repelled by the style of the fairy and his loss of manly status, and almost all were careful to distinguish themselves from such men", especially because the dominant straight culture did not acknowledge such distinctions.
-Trade referred to straight men who would engage in same-sex activity; Chauncey describes trade as "the 'normal men' [queers] claimed to be."
+Groups of men – such as Henry James and E. M. Forster – also discreetly gave the term queer homoerotic subtext.
+Trade referred to straight men who would engage in same-sex activity; Chauncey describes trade as "the 'normal men' [queers] claimed to be".

 In contrast to the terms used within the subculture, medical practitioners and police officers tended to use medicalized or pathological terms like "invert", "pervert", "degenerate", and "homosexual".

 None of the terms, whether inside or outside of the subculture, equated to the general concept of a homosexual identity, which emerged only with the ascension of a binary (heterosexual/homosexual) understanding of sexual orientation in the 1930s and 1940s.
 As this binary became embedded into the social fabric, queer began to decline as an acceptable identity in the subculture.

 Similar to the earlier use of queer, gay was adopted by many U.S. assimilationist men in the mid-20th century as a means of asserting their normative status and rejecting any associations with effeminacy.
 The idea that queer was a pejorative term became more prevalent among younger gay men following World War II.
 As the gay identity became more widely adopted in the community, some men who preferred to identify as gay began chastising older men who still referred to themselves as queer by the late 1940s:

 In calling themselves gay, a new generation of men insisted on the right to name themselves, to claim their status as men, and to reject the "effeminate" styles of the older generation. [...]
 Younger men found it easier to forget the origins of gay in the campy banter of the very queens whom they wished to reject.In other parts of the world, particularly England, queer continued to be the dominant term used by the community well into the mid-twentieth century, as noted by historical sociologist Jeffrey Weeks:By the 1950s and 1960s to say "I am queer" was to tell of who and what you were, and how you positioned yourself in relation to the dominant, "normal" society. … It signaled the general perception of same-sex desire as something eccentric, strange, abnormal, and perverse.